CP1401/Practicals/prac_02/README.md

 based on the number of days for the trip.
 For simplicity, assume that each day's costs are the same.
 Help Sonje by writing a program that will figure out the total cost for the holiday.

-Here is some sample output showing user entry.
+Below is some sample output showing user entry.
 Please note that this is what the program looks like when it's finished.
 In this example, the user entered `65.50` for the daily food cost, `49` for the activities and `4` for the number of days (three user inputs).

+> [!NOTE]
+> Whenever we provide sample output, it is a requirement that your solution matches it.

 ```
 Daily food cost: $65.50